cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Building the applications and creating Docker images

 Both post and comment services use the [`dockerfile-maven`][dockerfile-maven] plugin from Spotify to make the Docker build process integrate with the Maven build process.
-So when we build a Spring Boot artifact, we'll also build a Docker image.
+So when we build a Spring Boot artifact, we'll also build a Docker image for it.
+For more details, check the `Dockerfile` and the `pox.xml` of each service.

+To build the Spring Boot applications and their Docker images:

 - Change to the `comment-service` folder: `cd comment-service`
 - Build the application and create a Docker image: `mvn clean install`